-Furthermore, the development activity will either traverse the delineated watercourses on site, or be located within 32m of the outer extent of the delineated watercourses on site, which infrastructure will be located within Eastern Highveld Grassland and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the NEM:BA, (Act No. 10 of 2004).
-Finally, the development activity will either traverse the delineated watercourses on site or be located within 32m of the outer extent of the delineated watercourses on site, located within CBA and ESA.
+The physical footprint of internal access roads, stormwater control infrastructure and electrical cabling required to connect the various components of the facility will either traverse the delineated watercourses on site, or be located within 32m of the outer extent of the delineated watercourses on site, which infrastructure will be located within Eastern Highveld Grassland and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004)(dd).

+The physical footprint of internal access roads, stormwater control infrastructure and electrical cabling required to connect the various components of the facility will either traverse the delineated watercourses on site or be located within 32m of the outer extent of the delineated watercourses on site, located within Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA)(ff).

-Listing Notice 3, Activity 15(d)(ii)
+Listing Notice 3, Activity 15 (d)(ii)